longwalter/Rec.NET-Login/README.md

 var rnClient = new RecNETClient();
 ```

-...or with your own client!
+…or with your own client!
 ```cs
 HttpClient httpClient = new()